bobbingwide/field-block-for-acf-pro/readme.txt

 == Upgrade Notice ==
 = 0.2.0 =
-Update for center alignment support and link colous
+Update for center alignment support and link colors

 = 0.1.1 =
 Internationalized and localized for UK English.